 - Student meets academic course requirements by earning passing grades in all core courses (English, math, science, social studies) in the 2021-22 school year.

 - Student exhibits adequate attendance by having 18 or fewer daily absences (excused or unexcused) in the 2021-22 school year.
-Click here to apply for the 2022-2023 academic year.
 Students interested in enrolling in CVA courses should complete the application during the 2022-23 scheduling window (January-February 2022).
+The deadline to submit CVA course requests is March 1, 2022.
 Space is limited and course availability is determined by enrollment so the earlier students submit their course requests the greater chance they have to secure a seat.
-The deadline to submit CVA course requests is March 1, 2022.
-Students who wish to enroll in a CVA course after the 2022-23 scheduling window may do so if seats are available.
-Students should submit the application and contact their school counselor for more information.
 Chesapeake Virtual Academy students make a one year commitment to the program when they enroll.
 Students have until June 1, 2022 to change their mind and withdraw from the program.

 CVA Elementary students are required to participate in live, synchronous instruction five days a week with cameras on.
 Students are also required to participate in independent learning five days a week to complete asynchronous assignments.
 Attendance at student support sessions is on an as needed basis.